[Major revision–posted 5/2/25 (replaces 8/25/23 edition)]

 The university is not required to give an untenured tenure-track faculty member a reason for a decision of non-reappointment, though such notification may be given except in cases where it would harm the university.
 However, each faculty member is entitled to see all of their personnel file and, at their expense, to obtain a copy of the information contained therein.

-(1) If an untenured tenure-track faculty member alleges that a decision not to reappoint him/her is:
+a.
+If an untenured tenure-track faculty member alleges that a decision not to reappoint him/her is:

-(a) Caused by considerations that violate academic freedom;
+(1) Caused by considerations that violate academic freedom;

-(b) For constitutionally impermissible reasons; or
+(2) For constitutionally impermissible reasons; or

 The allegation of improper rationale for non-reappointment, as set forth above, shall be given preliminary consideration by a faculty committee.
 The Tenure Advisory Committee is responsible for appointing the faculty committee from within or outside its own membership and for its functioning.

-(d) The Tenure Advisory Committee shall designate the five members with the lowest numbers remaining on the list to constitute the Hearing Panel.
+(4) The Tenure Advisory Committee shall designate the five members with the lowest numbers remaining on the list to constitute the Hearing Panel.

-(3) The Hearing Panel will select a chairperson from its membership and may, if it chooses, request appropriate legal counsel from a member of the Law School faculty or, if none is available, from a law firm of its choosing, provided that costs are affordable, but not from the Office of General Counsel.‡ The legal counsel will advise the Hearing Panel but will not vote.
+c.
+The Hearing Panel will select a chairperson from its membership and may, if it chooses, request appropriate legal counsel from a member of the Law School faculty or, if none is available, from a law firm of its choosing, provided that costs are affordable, but not from the Office of General Counsel.‡ The legal counsel will advise the Hearing Panel but will not vote.

 The Hearing Panel may also consult with the General Counsel of the university on technical or procedural questions not directly bearing on the merits of the case if the Hearing Panel considers such consultation appropriate and helpful.

-(4) The hearing will be private and confidential unless the faculty member elects to have a public hearing.
+d.
+The hearing will be private and confidential unless the faculty member elects to have a public hearing.
 The Hearing Panel shall determine procedures to be implemented in the hearing, which shall afford both parties due process.

 In every such hearing, the faculty member shall have the right to appear in person with legal counsel, retained by the individual, and to confront and cross-examine witnesses.
-The faculty member shall have the right to testify, but may not be required to do so, and may introduce in their behalf all evidence and material, written or oral, that he/she considers to be relevant or material to the case.
+The faculty member shall have the right to testify, but may not be required to do so, and may introduce on their behalf all evidence and material, written or oral, that he/she considers to be relevant or material to the case.
 Neither the Texas Rules of Civil Procedure nor the Texas Rules of Evidence shall apply to the hearing.

 The university shall also have the right to legal counsel from the Office of General Counsel in the preparation and presentation of charges and will have the same rights in the hearing as those accorded to the faculty member.
 An audio recording of the proceedings shall be made and delivered to the President, and a copy of this audio recording shall be made available to the respondent.
 The record will be transcribed only on the request of either the faculty member or the President at the expense of the requesting party.

-(5) The Hearing Panel, by a majority of its total membership, shall make written findings of fact on each charge and make specific recommendations with regard to each of the charges and the charges as a whole.
+e.
+The Hearing Panel, by a majority of its total membership, shall make written findings of fact on each charge and make specific recommendations with regard to each of the charges and the charges as a whole.
 The Hearing Panel, by a majority of its total membership, may make supplementary suggestions it deems proper concerning disposition of the case.
 If minority findings, recommendations, or suggestions are made, they shall be similarly treated.
 The chairperson of the Hearing Panel shall deliver the findings, recommendations, and suggestions to the President, who shall approve, reject, or amend them based on the record and then transmit them, along with their recommendations, to the faculty member and to the Hearing Panel.
 The decision of the President will be final.

-4. Timelines for Notice of Non-reappointment
+7. Timelines for Notice of Non-Reappointment

-These notification timelines only apply to any notice of non-reappointment that is issued to untenured tenure-track faculty.
+These notification timelines apply only to any notice of non-reappointment that is issued to untenured tenure-track faculty.
 They do not apply to dismissals issued to non-tenure-track faculty.

 a.
 Full-time faculty members in their first year with the university whose duties commence with the first semester of the academic year must be notified by the following March 1 if they are not to be reappointed.